Explore Academia

 Pro-tip: include your website that has your information, whether it's your departmental website, Academia.edu or personal website.

 This is almost always the first section.
 You should list your institutions and month and year of graduation or “expected graduation: Month Year.”
-This should be in reverse chronological order (most recent first).
+This should be in reverse chronological order (most recent first based on end date).
 You can list honors awarded from each institution if it is not listed in another “awards” section.
 You can also add an emphasis or specializations here as well.
 Although optional, often students put the name of their advisor(s) here.

-Pro-tip: Optional to include award amounts or state competitiveness of award if it distinguishes you further or would be something that your audience may not know.
+Pro-tip: You may choose to include award amounts or state competitiveness of the award if it distinguishes you further or would be something that your audience may not know.

-Include a publication section if you can and bold your name (regardless if that is not how you would do it in a reference page).
+Include a publication section, if applicable, and bold your name (regardless if that is not how you would do it in a reference page).
 Consider adding subheaders to break up this section, or add asterisks to highlight key pieces of information.

 Start by listing your role (e.g., Graduate Student Researcher), the title of the project, the institution, and dates, which are typically listed on the left side in a CV.
 Below this, add either a few bullets or a small paragraph to briefly indicate your technical skills and work done.
 Use bullet points sparingly.
 Instead, use other types of formatting (e.g. white space, bolding, italics) to set apart key information.

-Pro-tip: Note if you developed course material or lectured extensively in any position.
+Pro-tip: Note on your CV if you developed course material or lectured extensively in any position.

 List your references on a separate page.
 Include the references' name, title, address, phone or email (depending on contact’s preference).
-Three to four references are usually adequate.
+Three to four references are usually adequate, listed in the order of which you prefer they are called.
 You can attach this page as needed.

 Professional Affiliations (include name and date you’ve been a member), specialized trainings (can be included under a technical skills section, education section, or its own section), languages (good to indicate your level of proficiency), technical skills (important to include subheaders that can help break up your skills), and relevant professional experiences (including non-academic experiences accompanied by brief explanations).